 Because when we connect with Him, life changes; and when we connect His Church with Christ, the world changes.

-We need to change so that others will know God, and we can experience more love, joy, and peace.
-Please join me, as I continue to learn how to connect (worship) God and endure the struggles of life.
+We need to change so that others will know God, and we can experience more his gifts: love, joy, and peace.
+Please join me, as I continue to learn how to connect with God and endure the struggles of life.
 Let’s struggle together.